Fish Pasta Primavera with Parmesan

-The classic Pasta Primavera pairs perfectly with Gorton’s Smart & Crunchy Breaded Fish sticks.
+The classic Pasta Primavera pairs perfectly with Gorton’s Crunchy Breaded Fish Fillets.
 It gives your family a little bit of everything and is bound to be an instant favorite!

 - Pasta Primavera: Meanwhile, prepare pasta according to package directions.
 Add broccoli and carrots during the last 2 minutes of cooking.
 Drain, reserving 1/2 cup pasta water.